TimBurg/MA_thesis_markdown/source/07_theory.md

 ### Existence and Uniqueness results
-The invertbility of the interpolation matrix $A$ has been investigated thoroughly in the 1970's and 1980's.
+The invertbility of the interpolation matrix $A$ for all pairwise distinct combinations of centers in $\mathbb{R}^d$ is of key importance.
-Key results rely on complete monotonicity of the Radial-Basis-function, which is defined as the property:
+As stated this property can be guaranteed for certain classes of functions which satisfiy a montonicity property.

+Definition:
+  ~ A continuous function $\Phi:\mathbb{R}^d \mapsto \mathbb{R}$ is called positive \mbox{(semi-)}definite if, for all $N \in \mathbb{N}$ and
+    all sets of pairwise distinct points $X=\{x_1, ... ,x_N \} \subseteq \mathbb{R}^d$ and all $\alpha \in \mathbb{R}^N$ the
+    following quadratic form is (nonnegative) positive:
+    $$\sum_{j=1}^N \sum_{k=1}^N \alpha_j \alpha_k \Phi(x_j - x_k)$$

+This property is analogously used for the univatiate functions $\varphi$.

+Such positive semi definiteness of a function can be shown via a property called complete monotonicity:
 $$(-1)^l g^l(t) \ge 0 \quad \forall l \in \mathbb{N} \quad \forall t>0$$
 Where $g^l$ means the l-th derivative of a function $g: \mathbb{R} \mapsto \mathbb{R}$.
-Given this property it can be shown that the interpolation matrix is always positive definite.
+The prototype of a complete monotone function is the exponential function $e^{-\alpha t}$ for some non negative alpha.

+If $\varphi(\sqrt{\cdot})$ is completely monotone on $[0, \infty)$ and not constant, then $\varphi$ is positive definite.
+The proof requires some theory on measure spaces and generalized fourier transforms and rests on the Bernstein-Widder representation of such functions.
+Since these are a bit out of scope I refer to [@wendland_scattered_2005 theorem 7.14].

-This was first shown for the multiquadratics function and relies on the Bernstein representation theorem for monotone functions.
+A first formal proof was completed for the multiquadratics function by [@micchelli_interpolation_1986].
-[see @buhmann_radial_nodate pp. 11-14] for a write up or [@micchelli_interpolation_1986 ]for the original proof.
-One then calls the underlying function $g$ positive definite.
+For multiquadratics it actually suffices that the first derivative of $\varphi$ is completely monotone [@buhmann_radial_2003 theorem 2.2].

+This motivates a weaker concept called conditionally positive definiteness and requires an added polynomial for unisolvence.
+This is described in the Appendix.

 A weaker requirement is that only one of the derivatives must be completely monotone.
-This then leads to the concept of conditonally positive definite functions in which a polynomial is added to the interpolant.
+This then motivates the concept of conditonally positive definite functions in which a polynomial is added to the interpolant.

-- weaker concept: complete monotonicity of some derivative: $(-1)^k \frac{d^k}{dt^k} \varphi(\sqrt{t})$
-- introduces conditionally positive definite functions that use an added polynomial that vanishes on the data sites for interpolation and thus the interpolant is again unique and exists

 ### Commonly used Radial basis functions
-I now recite some of the more often used RBFs and state if they are positive definite or conditionally so.
+I now recite some of the more often used RBFs and give some detail on the local functions that were used for the actual implementation.
 During the course of writing the interpolation program it became clear that only local basis functions would be good candidates for a surface interpolation due to the number of vertices used in most triangular meshes and the resulting size of a dense interpolation matrix.
+But also the conditon number of interpolation matrix is problematic.

 Now commonly used are the Wendland functions [see @wendland_piecewise_1995] which are piecewise polynomial, of minimal degree and positive definite.
 For the surface interpolation I use the C2 continuous function and it's derivative.